How to Choose a Bariatric Surgeon

 What support will be available after surgery?

-The actual weight loss surgery is just the first part of this journey.
+The actual weight loss surgery is just the first part of your journey.
 Follow-up care is an important part of the equation.
-The center you choose should offer such services as support groups, psychological support, exercise or physical therapy and nutrition counseling.
-It is very important that dietitians are involved in managing the new way of eating after surgery and reinforcing better eating habits.
+The center you choose should offer such services as support groups, psychological support, exercise or physical therapy, and nutrition counseling.
+Following surgery it is very important that dietitians be involved in managing your new dietary regimen and reinforcing better eating habits.

 Who will be covering for the surgeon when he or she is away?

-It is important that the covering bariatric surgeon has experience in taking care of bariatric surgery patients and their complications.
+It is important that the covering bariatric surgeon have experience taking care of bariatric surgery patients and their complications.

 Does the program help deal with insurance and other payment issues that may arise?

-While there are many questions to ask the surgeon, there is an important question to ask yourself.
-Do you like him or her?
+While there are many questions to ask the surgeon, there is also one all-important question to ask yourself: Do you like him or her?

 The most important thing is to have a good rapport with your bariatric surgeon.
 He or she should be patient and willing to spend time describing and discussing the surgical procedure as well as the changes that come after the surgery.